-Cyclic processing

-Cyclicprocessing represents the major portion of all the processes that are executed in the CPU.
+Cyclic processing represents the major portion of all the processes that are executed in the CPU.
 Identical sequences of operations are repeated in a never-ending cycle.

-Timer processing

-Where a process requires control signals at constant intervals you can initiate certain operations based upon a timer, e.g. not critical monitoring functions at one-second intervals.
+Timer processing Where a process requires control signals at constant intervals you can initiate certain operations based upon a timer, e.g. not critical monitoring functions at one-second intervals.
+Alarm controlled pro-If a process signal requires a quick response you would allocate this cessing signal to an alarm controlled procedure.

-Alarm controlled processing

-If a process signal requires a quick response you would allocate this signal to an alarm controlled procedure.
 An alarm can activate a procedure in your program.

-Priority based processing

-The above processes are handled by the CPU in accordance with their priority.
-Since a timer or an alarm event requires a quick reaction, the CPU will interrupt the cyclic processing when these high-priority events occur to react to the event.
+The above processes are handled by the CPU in accordance with Priority based protheir priority.
+Since a timer or an alarm event requires a quick reaccessing tion, the CPU will interrupt the cyclic processing when these high-priority events occur to react to the event.
 Cyclic processing will resume, once the reaction has been processed.
 This means that cyclic processing has the lowest priority.

-2.2.2 Applications

-The program that is present in every CPU is divided as follows:

-- System routine - User application

-System routine

-The system routine organizes all those functions and procedures of the CPU that are not related to a specific control application.
+2.2.2 Applications The program that is present in every CPU is divided as follows: System routine User application System routine The system routine organizes all those functions and procedures of the CPU that are not related to a specific control application.
+User application This consists of all the functions that are required for the processing of a specific control application.

-User application

-This consists of all the functions that are required for the processing of a specific control application.
 The operating modules provide the interfaces to the system routines.

-2.2.3 Operands

-The following series of operands is available for programming the CPU:

-- Process image and periphery

-- Bit memory

-- Timers and counters

-- Data blocks

-Process image and periphery

-The user application can quickly access the process image of the inputs and outputs PIO/PII.
-You may manipulate the following types of data:
+2.2.3 Operands The following series of operands is available for programming the CPU: Process image and periphery Bit memory Timers and counters Data blocks The user application can quickly access the process image of the Process image and inputs and outputs PIO/PII.
+You may manipulate the following types periphery of data: individual Bits Bytes Words Double words

-- individual Bits

-- Bytes

-- Words

-- Double words
+CPU 315-2AG13

 You may also gain direct access to peripheral modules via the bus from user application.
-The following types of data are available:
+The following types of data are available: Bytes Words Blocks

-- Bytes

-- Words

-- Blocks

-Bit Memory

-The bit memory is an area of memory that is accessible by means of certain operations.
+Bit Memory The bit memory is an area of memory that is accessible by means of certain operations.
 Bit memory is intended to store frequently used working data.

 You may access the following types of data:

-- individual Bits
+individual Bits

-- Bytes
+Bytes

-- Words

-- Double words
+WordsDouble words

-Timers and counters

-In your program you may load cells of the timer with a value between 10ms and 9990s.
+Timers and counters In your program you may load cells of the timer with a value between 10ms and 9990s.
 As soon as the user application executes a start-operation, the value of this timer is decremented by the interval that you have specified until it reaches zero.

 You may load counter cells with an initial value (max.
-999) and increment or decrement these when required.
+999) and incre- ment or decrement these when required.

-Data Blocks

-A data block contains constants or variables in the form of bytes, words or double words.
+Data Blocks A data block contains constants or variables in the form of bytes, words or double words.
 You may always access the current data block by means of operands.

 You may access the following types of data:

-- individual Bits

-- Bytes

-- Words

-- Double words
+individual Bits Bytes Words Double words

-2.3 CPU 315-2AG12
+2.3 CPU 315-2AG13

-The CPU 315-2AG12 bases upon the SPEED7 technology.
-This supports the CPU at programming and communication by means of coprocessors that causes a power improvement for highest needs.
+Overview The CPU 315-2AG13 bases upon the SPEED7 technology.
+This supports the CPU at programming and communication by means of co- processors that causes a power improvement for highest needs.

 - The CPU is programmed in STEP®from Siemens.
 For this you may use the SIMATIC Manager or TIA Portal from Siemens.
-Here the instruction set of the S7-400 from Siemens is used. - Modules and CPUs of the System 300S from VIPA and Siemens may be used at the bus as a mixed configuration. - The user application is stored in the battery buffered RAM or on an additionally pluggable MMC storage module. - The CPU is configured as CPU 318-2 (6ES7 318-2AJ00-0AB0/ V3.0) from Siemens.
+Here the instruction set of the S7-400 from Siemens is used. - Modules and CPUs of the System 300S from VIPA and Siemens may be used at the bus as a mixed configuration. - The user application is stored in the battery buffered RAM or on an additionally pluggable MMC storage module. - The CPU is configured as CPU 317-2DP (6ES7 317-2AJ10-0AB0/ V2.6) from Siemens.